cfe-lab/MiCall/README.md

     coordinate reference
   * clip - count of reads with soft clipping that would have mapped at this position
+  * g2p_overlap - count of reads at this position that overlapped with the V3LOOP G2P mapping and were ignored.
 * amino.csv
   * seed - seed reference the reads mapped to
   * region - coordinate reference for reporting against, usually a gene